-Some banks have the facility of making money transfer through their website and making the payment online with a credit card.
+This may involve visiting a bank, filling up a wire transfer form and getting it processed for transfers.
+Some banks have the facility of making money transfer through their website and making the payment online.
 Most of our guests transfer money through their bank’s website.
-If your bank has this online money transfer facility, check if Bhutan National Bank is on their list of banks.
-If the Bhutan National Bank is on the list, you can wire the money straight to the bank without channeling the transfer through the correspondent bank (Bank of America or Standard Chartered Bank or any other bank listed on the list of correspondent banks).
+If your bank has online money transfer facility, check if Bhutan National Bank is on their list of banks you can transfer money to.
+If Bhutan National Bank is on the list, you can wire the money straight to the bank without channeling the transfer through the correspondent bank (Bank of America or Standard Chartered Bank or any other bank listed on the list of correspondent banks).

 If the only way to transfer the money is by visiting the Bank and filling up the wire transfer form, do note that there are two SWIFT codes.
 One of for the correspondent bank and one is for the bank in Bhutan.
 Many people get confused with the two SWIFT codes given on the bank details for making the transfer.

 While making the wire transfer, the most important swift code that you need to mention is Bhutan National Bank’s SWIFT code which is BNBTBTBT.
 So, if there is only one space for one bank and one swift code – ignore the foreign bank (correspondent bank) and mention Bhutan National Bank and its SWIFT code.
 If you are making the transfer online and the bank give you the option to choose Bhutan National Bank in Bhutan, you do not have to channel the transfer though the Correspondent Bank.